marcellogalhardo/marcellogalhardo.dev/content/posts/2021/10/07/deep-models.md

 toc: false
 images:
 categories:
   - software development
 tags:
-- android
-- compose
-- gradle
+  - kotlin
 ---

 Modeling is a critical task in Software Development: good models reduce the risk of bugs, increase readability and improve maintainability.
 However, I often see developers focusing on "How can I code this?" - and they are done when they find a way to code it.
 That inherently reduces the domain modeling to the abuse of primitives and shallow design where any inconsistent state is allowed.